 British Mezzo Emma Carrington has worked in opera and concert venues across the world, performing a huge variety of repertoire, all to critical acclaim.
 An articulate, authoritative voice with a rich vocal substance combined with a remarkable stage presence and flair see her fit into a wide range of roles.

-Emma is delighted to be making her Royal Opera House debut playing the Valkyrie Rossweisse (Die Walküre) in Keith Warner’s production of Wagner’s Ring Cycle conducted by Antonio Pappano in Autumn 2018.
+Emma recently made her Royal Opera House debut playing the Valkyrie Rossweisse (Die Walküre) in Keith Warner’s production of Wagner’s Ring Cycle conducted by Antonio Pappano in Autumn 2018.
 Also for ROH she will understudy the role of Erda (Das Rheingold/Siegfried).

 Emma returned to English National Opera this season 2018 as Hippolyta A Midsummer Night’s Dream after making her debut, to critical acclaim, as Queen Nefertiti in Glass’s Akhnaten under the baton of Karen Kamensek.
 Akhnaten was broadcast live on BBC Radio 3.
 Emma was then chosen to be a soloist, appearing in cinemas across the globe for the BBC’s Shakespeare Live as part of Shakespeare’s 400th anniversary celebrations with ENO and Mark Wigglesworth.

 A regular soloist at Welsh National Opera, she made her main stage debut as Mercedes in Carmen, shortly followed by Third Lady Die Zaüberflöte.
 Also for WNO she appeared alongside Bryn Terfel for the Millennium Centre's 10th anniversary celebrations as Schwertleite Die Walküre.
 She returned to WNO this summer to play Orlofsky in Die Fledermaus conducted by Tomáš Hanus.
 Shortly after she covered Nerissa in WNO's production of The Merchant of Venice at ROH.